Sickle Cell Disease Research

 of persons with SCD.

-In 2023, the boot camp curriculum was expanded to a train-the-trainer model, and two
+In 2023, the boot camp curriculum was expanded to a train-the-trainer model.
+Since

-The college is expanding its commitment to improving the quality of care for persons with SCD supported by a $364,502 grant from the United States Department of Agriculture (USDA) The grant, titled “Eliminating Health Disparities for Persons with Sickle Cell Disease Residing in the Delta: An Education and Awareness Program for Health Care Providers,” includes three major objectives:
+The college expanded its commitment to improving the quality of care for persons with SCD supported by a $364,502 grant from the United States Department of Agriculture (USDA).
+The grant had three major objectives:

 - Providing a primary care provider conference on comprehensive SCD management.